Weaning is often described as being divided into three stages which explain the journey your baby will follow from first foods to family meals.

 What does it mean if my baby rejects the new foods I offer?

-All babies develop differently which means that initially they might not be too happy with some of the new foods that you are offering them.
-They may spit, throw or refuse foods - turning their heads away.
+All babies develop differently which means that initially, they might not be too happy with some of the new foods that you are offering them.
+They may spit, throw or refuse foods – turning their head away.
 It’s important to follow their lead and don’t force the issue if they are refusing food.
 This is called responsive feeding and it’s about trusting your little one.
-However don’t be put off try again on a different occasion, babies can take their time getting used to different foods.
+However don’t be put off and try again on a different occasion as babies can take their time getting used to different foods.
 Research tells us that it can take 10 times or more for little ones to learn to accept a new food!

 Here’s a list of my top 10 stage 2 weaning recipes to get you started – Enjoy!